downtocode/glauss/README.md

 Contributing
 ------------
 Got a bug fix?
 New feature?
 Sent a pull request here on Github.
-Just please use the project's coding style (which is the same as the Linux kernel's coding style except without the 80 characters per line limit).
+Just please use the project's coding style (which is almost the same as the Linux kernel's coding style except without the 80 characters per line limit).